PolyhedraZK/Expander/readme.md

 Each pull request will undergo a review by one or more core contributors.
 We may ask for changes to better align with the project's goals and standards.
 Once approved, a maintainer will merge the PR.

 We value your contributions greatly and are excited to see what you bring to this project.
 Let’s build something great together!

+## Acknowledgements
+We would like to thank the following projects and individuals:

+1. [Gnark](https://github.com/Consensys/gnark): for their exceptional frontend circuit language.
+2. [Plonky2&3](https://github.com/Plonky3/Plonky3): for their inspiring work on Merseene prime AVX and ARM-Neon assembly implementation.
+3. [Justin Thaler](https://people.cs.georgetown.edu/jthaler/): for pointing out the soundness issue of using repetition.
+4. [Intel](https://www.intel.com/content/dam/develop/external/us/en/documents/clmul-wp-rev-2-02-2014-04-20.pdf): for their detailed implementation of GF(2^128) field multiplication.